geek-ai/MAgent/README.md

 ## Baseline Algorithms
 The baseline algorithms parameter-sharing DQN, DRQN, a2c are implemented in Tensorflow and MXNet.
 DQN performs best in our large number sharing and gridworld settings.

+## Acknowledgement
+Many thanks to [Tianqi Chen](https://tqchen.github.io/) for the helpful suggestions.